datanav/docs/management-studio.rst

 Introduction
 ============

-The Sesam Management Studio is used to configure, manage and administer Sesam nodes.
+The Sesam Management Studio is used to configure, manage and administer Sesam subscriptions.

-To access the Management Studio, go to the `Sesam Portal <https://portal.sesam.io>`_ and click on the desired Sesam node.
+To access the Management Studio, go to the `Sesam Portal <https://portal.sesam.io>`_ and click on the desired Sesam subscription.

 There is also an `experimental version <https://beta.portal.sesam.io/>`_  where new features are introduced before they are publicly released in the main portal.